jerkeeler/ocnbot/README.md

 ## Contributing

-If you want to contribute ot OCNBot's functionality simply make a pull request with your changes!
+If you want to contribute to OCNBot's functionality simply make a pull request with your changes!
 It's that easy!

 ## TO DO